Schachar-Crosbie-Lab/SwanScorer/README.md

 Use the code below to generate your t-scores.
 First, You will be prompted to select your file.
 Second, we will check that your data are formatted properly.
-And third, t-scores for the full test as well as the two subdomains (inattentive and hyperactive) will all be generated
+And third, t-scores for the full test as well as the two subdomains (inattentive and hyperactive) will all be generated.

+If you receive an error, please correct the issue in your file, save your file, then run the `get_swan_tscores()` function again.

 ``` r
 library(SwanScorer)